justlark/fanjam/README.md

 ```

 The Redis connection string should look like this.
 The `family=6` is necessary
-for NocoDB to talk to Fly.io.
+for NocoDB to talk to Upstash.

 ```
 redis://USER:PASSWORD@DOMAIN:PORT/?family=6